ECN431/2018/README.md

 ## Other information and tips on using R

 As a general approach to data cleaning and manipulating data ("data wrangling"), we will follow the philosophy of [Tidy data](http://vita.had.co.nz/papers/tidy-data.html), which can roughly be described as getting the data in a shape where each row corresponds to an observation and each column corresponds to a variable *before* doing any analysis (more often than not, this requires some careful thought and planning).
 This is facilitated by a set of R packages known as [the Tidyverse](https://www.tidyverse.org/).
 You are not expected to know how to use these packages before the first lab, though you might find it helpful to consult some of the sources listed here as the course progresses.
 You can find documentation with examples on the webpages of each of the packages, such as the vignettes for [dplyr manipulation](http://dplyr.tidyverse.org/articles/dplyr.html), [dplyr merging](http://dplyr.tidyverse.org/articles/two-table.html) and [tidyr/tidy data](http://tidyr.tidyverse.org/articles/tidy-data.html), and the listed sources for learning [ggplot2](http://ggplot2.tidyverse.org/).
 An advanced introduction to R (and Data Science in general) using these packages can be found in the online book/tutorial [R for Data Science](http://r4ds.had.co.nz/) (also listed above).
 In addition, the Stargazer package will allow us to craft publication quality tables.
 See, for instance, the extensive list of tips with examples found in this [Stargazer cheat sheet](https://www.jakeruss.com/cheatsheets/stargazer/).

+### R notebooks and other formats

+In most labs, we will use [R notebooks](http://rmarkdown.rstudio.com/r_notebooks.html) (click the link for more information) as the default mode of operation.
+This is a rich mode of working with code, such that results appear in the same place, and documentation/explanation/reporting can be placed alongside the code that generates the result.
+This is known as [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

+Another fruitful way of doing literate programming in RStudio is to use [R Markdown](http://rmarkdown.rstudio.com/lesson-1.html) documents, which works almost the same way as R Notebooks.
+With R Markdown documents, one has the option of choosing to create the final output as a pdf (requires a latex installation) or a word file (requires MS office or Libre/Open office).
+Note that one can specify that the output from an R Notebook should be one of these formats as well, by changing the "output" option.